manojo/manojo.github.com/_posts/2015-09-02-staged-parser-combinators.md

 A parser is a program that reads some input (usually text) and converts it into a structured representation of this input.
-For example, suppose you are given a text file containing some information about tennis players, as follows:
+For example, suppose you are given a text file containing some information about tennis players:

     firstname: "Roger", lastname: "Federer", grandslams: 18, currentranking: 2
     firstname: "Rafael", lastname: "Nadal", grandslams: 14, currentranking: 8